brozena/al-folio/_pages/var.md

 obtained using a combination of Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), Hannan-Quinn Information Criterion (HQIC), and final prediction error (FPE).
-After fitting a VAR(2) model on the multiple time series data (outlined below), a Granger causality test was performed in order to assess the predictive relationships between variables.
+After fitting a VAR(2) model on the multiple time series data (described below), a Granger causality test was performed in order to assess the predictive relationships between variables.
 Finally, an impulse response analysis was plotted to further explore the temporal relationships between variables, specifically between sleep and self-reported mood.
-I will outline these analysis steps in greater detail in the sections that follow.
+I outline these analysis steps in greater detail in the sections that follow.

 ### Vector Autoregression

 A VAR($p$) model for a multivariate time series is a regression model for outcomes at time $t$ and time lagged predictors, with $p$ indicating the lag.
-Given $p$ = 1, the model would be concerned with one observation prior to $t$. a $T \times K$ multivariate time series (where $T$ is the number of observations and $K$ is the number of variables) can be modeled using a $p$-lag VAR model <d-cite key="lutkepohlNew2005"></d-cite>, notated as
+Given $p$ = 1, the model would be concerned with one observation prior to $t$.
+A $T \times K$ multivariate time series (where $T$ is the number of observations and $K$ is the number of variables) can be modeled using a $p$-lag VAR model <d-cite key="lutkepohlNew2005"></d-cite>, notated as

 $$Y_t = \nu + A_1 Y_{t-1} + \ldots + A_p Y_{t-p} + u_t$$